Microfluidics: Personalized cancer treatment

 Tumor materials can directly be used for detection through microfluidic devices.
 To screen primary cells for drugs, it is often necessary to distinguish cancerous cells from non-cancerous cells.
 A microfluidic chip based on the capacity of cells to pass small constrictions can sort the cell types, metastases.
 Droplet‐based microfluidic devices have the potential to screen different drugs or combinations of drugs, directly on the primary tumor sample with high accuracy.
 To improve this strategy, the microfluidic program with a sequential manner of drug cocktails, coupled with fluorescent barcodes, is more efficient.
 Another advanced strategy is detecting growth rates of single-cell by using suspended microchannel resonators, which can predict drug sensitivities of rare CTCs.

 Microfluidics devices also can simulate the tumor microenvironment, to help to test anticancer drugs.
 Microfluidic devices with 2D or 3D cell cultures can be used to analyze spheroids for different cancer systems (such as lung cancer and ovarian cancer), and are essential for multiple anti-cancer drugs and toxicity tests.
 This strategy can be improved by increasing the throughput and production of spheroids.
 For example, one droplet-based microfluidic device for 3D cell culture produces 500 spheroids per chip.
 These spheroids can be cultured longer in different surroundings to analyze and monitor.
 The other advanced technology is organs‐on‐a‐chip, and it can be used to simulate several organs to determine the drug metabolism and activity based on vessels mimicking, as well as mimic pH, oxygen... to analyze the relationship between drugs and human organ surroundings.

 One strategy relevant to single-cell chromatin immunoprecipitation (ChiP)‐Sequencing is droplets, which operates by combining droplet‐based single cell RNA sequencing with DNA‐barcoded antibodies, possibly to explore the tumor heterogeneity by the genotype and phenotype to select the personalized anti-cancer drugs and prevent the cancer relapse.

+Environmental Pollution

+Other than medical and biological applications, microfluidics has been used for pollution detection and control.
+Although microfluidics is exclusively used for micron-sized particles, a novel lab-on-a-chip that integrates nano-sized particle aggregation with spiral inertial microfluidics for rapid detection of nanoplastics and very small microplastics from the environment.